IRONalways17/Datence-book-store/README.md

 ## License

 This project is developed for academic purposes.
-Please refer to your institution's guidelines regarding code sharing and academic integrity.

 ## Contact

 For questions or support regarding this academic project, please contact the development team or refer to the course documentation.
+9929586989
 ---

 **Note**: This application is designed for educational purposes and demonstrates web development concepts and best practices.
 It is not intended for production use without additional security and performance optimizations.